Ricochet (dog): Early life

-Canine Research
+Canine research

-Ricochet is involved in dog-human communication research with Dr. Brian Hare at the Duke University Canine Cognition Center.
+Ricochet was involved in dog-human communication research with Dr. Brian Hare at the Duke University Canine Cognition Center.
 In May 2015, Ricochet appeared in Nat Geo Wild's "Is Your Dog A Genius" hosted by Dr. Hare.
 In this show, Dr. Hare explained canine cognition and how Ricochet uses empathy (the ability to understand and share the feelings of others) while identifying, responding and communicating with veterans who have PTSD.

-Community Outreach
+Community outreach

-Since Ricochet's video went viral she has turned the attention into a platform for raising awareness and funds for human and animal causes.
+After Ricochet's video went viral she turned the attention into a platform for raising awareness and funds for human and animal causes.
 She has appeared at many community events in the San Diego area.
 She has served as the Grand Marshal at the Navy Woof Walk in 2014 and 2015.

-She is an ambassador for Pay It Forward Day, The Best Day Foundation, Life Rolls On and Team PossAbilities para-Olympic team.
+Ricochet was an ambassador for Pay It Forward Day, The Best Day Foundation, Life Rolls On and Team PossAbilities para-Olympic team.
 She has held more than 150 fundraisers and donated funds to more than 250 different causes.

-Ricochet does therapy dog work with active duty military service members who have PTSD, traumatic brain injuries and other disabilities as a result of combat.
-She participates in a PTSD Battle Buddy program with retired Staff Sergeant Randy Dexter.
-She is also active with the Jimmy Miller Memorial Foundation's Ocean Therapy program, wounded warriors, and challenged athletes foundation.
-Ricochet has an extraordinary and powerful ability to intuitively and empathetically identify and alert to the emotional and physical changes of the individuals she interacts with.
+Ricochet performed therapy dog work with active duty military service members who had PTSD, traumatic brain injuries and other disabilities as a result of combat.
+She participated in a PTSD Battle Buddy program with retired Staff Sergeant Randy Dexter.
+She was also active with the Jimmy Miller Memorial Foundation's Ocean Therapy program, wounded warriors, and challenged athletes foundation.
+Ricochet had an extraordinary and powerful ability to intuitively and empathetically identify and alert to the emotional and physical changes of the individuals she interacts with.
 This ability allows for remarkable healing interventions.

-She was featured on ABC for her ability to take commands from a synthesized voice on an iPad from children with autism.
+Ricochet was featured on ABC for her ability to take commands from a synthesized voice on an iPad from children with autism.

-Ricochet is also a registered therapy dog with Therapy Dogs Incorporated, a certified therapy dog with Paws’itive Teams and has the highest therapy dog title with the AKC.
+Ricochet was also a registered therapy dog with Therapy Dogs Incorporated, a certified therapy dog with Paws’itive Teams and has the highest therapy dog title with the AKC.
 As of April 24, 2015, she has raised over $457,000.

+Death

+Ricochet was diagnosed with liver cancer in August 2022.
+She died on March 31, 2023, at the age of 15.